MicrosoftDocs/cpp-docs.tr-tr/docs/atl/reference/ipointerinactiveimpl-class.md

 ### <a name="remarks"></a>Açıklamalar

-Bkz.
-[IPointerInactive::OnInactiveMouseMove](/windows/win32/api/ocidl/nf-ocidl-ipointerinactive-oninactivemousemove) Windows SDK içinde.
+Windows SDK için bkz. [ıpoıb INTERACTIVE:: OnInactiveMouseMove](/windows/win32/api/ocidl/nf-ocidl-ipointerinactive-oninactivemousemove) .

-## <a name="ipointerinactiveimploninactivesetcursor"></a><a name="oninactivesetcursor"></a>IPointerInactiveImpl::OnInactiveSetCursor
+## <a name="ipointerinactiveimploninactivesetcursor"></a><a name="oninactivesetcursor"></a> Ipoıb ınterınactiveımpl:: OnInactiveSetCursor

 Etkin olmayan nesne için fare işaretçisini ayarlar.